 American audiences may know him best from the rather good TV movie Crazy Like A Fox, where he played the lawyer.
 He also played alongside Sir Roger Moore and the late Patrick Macnee in Sea Wolves.

 He was never a star, but character actors rarely are.
 He was rarely out of work and his filmography lists over 100 credits, going all the way back to the Quatermass Experiment in 1953.
 He was by all accounts a real gent and will be greatly missed.

-Posted by Michael Shrimpton on May 6, 2017, With 1976 Reads Filed under Democracy & Elections, Government & Politics.
+Posted by Michael Shrimpton on May 6, 2017, With 1995 Reads Filed under Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.